zirpo/monochrome-flow/memory-bank/progress.md

 ## Current Status

-The Eleventy project has been successfully updated to implement site rebranding and selective monochrome image processing as per Change Request ZIRPO-01.
-All changes have been verified.
+The Eleventy project is currently undergoing implementation of Change Request ZIRPO-02 (Homepage Cleanup and Interactive Lightbox Gallery).
+A critical issue has been identified where the `collections.portrait` data is not being populated, leading to an empty gallery on the homepage.
+Debugging is in progress.

 ## What Works